The Global FlyFisher - The Largest and Best Place to go for Online Fly Fishing and Fly Tying

-This book starts with the lines: "If you're even thinking of embarking on the life of a traveller - an angling traveller or not makes not a jot of difference - there are plenty of things to get straight in your head." and tells about the travels and fishing experiences of the author in a humorous way, easy to read and illustrated with nice little B/W vignettes.
+This book starts with the lines: "If you're even thinking of embarking on the life of a traveller - an angling traveller or not makes not a jot of difference - there are plenty of things to get straight in your head." and tells about the travels and fishing experiences of the author in an entertaining, humorous way, easy to read and illustrated with nice little B/W vignettes.

 This is a really charming and beautiful book that I really look forward to go deeper into.
 And it's beautiful too with meticulously drawn color plates.
 At 3£ or less than 5 USD it's a steal.
 There's a second volume out, “More Flies, Flowers...” which I may have to acquire.

 A really beautiful little book about insects, flies and flowers, At first glance it reminds me a lot of the books from my biology and botany studies at the University of Copenhagen, but with a very distinct poetic and aesthetic style in layout and illustrations.

 Nice pictures of nice flies always get me, and even though I rarely tie salmon flies, I enjoy books about them.
 8£ for this one.